-Wild Futures’ Monkey Sanctuary in situated a few miles outside Looe in Cornwall, UK.
-The Sanctuary is a home for life to various species of monkey including woolly monkeys, capuchin monkeys and Barbary macaques.
+Wild Futures’ Monkey Sanctuary is situated a few miles outside Looe in Cornwall, UK.
+The Sanctuary is a home for life to various species of monkey including woolly monkeys, capuchin monkeys, marmosets, long-tailed macaques and Barbary macaques.

 Each year, the Monkey Sanctuary educates thousands of visitors on primate welfare and conservation, highlighting the problems of captivity and giving visitors an intimate insight into a working sanctuary and the care of its resident monkeys.

-For more information on prices, itinerary or to book an educational visit to The Monkey Sanctuary, please email email@example.com
+For more information on prices and itinerary or to book an educational visit to The Monkey Sanctuary, please email [email protected]

-Please note: Unfortunately, the country lanes leading to our Sanctuary will not allow for vehicles wider than 6’6, please click here to see a list of suitable coach and bus companies locally.
+Please note: Unfortunately, the country lanes leading to our Sanctuary will not allow for vehicles wider than 6’6″, please check with your bus/coach company before travelling.